Patriots Park and Wall of Honor

 Deputy Sheriff Joseph Michael Kievernagel – Born on April 23, 1969.

 Officers Kevin Blount and Joseph Kievernagel worked as partners in the North Division serving Carmichael.
-July 13, 2005, after responding to a burglary call the engine of the helicopter they were flying failed and the helicopter crashed.
+July 13, 2005, after responding to a burglary call, the engine of the helicopter they were flying failed and the helicopter crashed.
 Forever remembered by his family, friends, and this community.

 Army 1 LT Robert Scott Byrnes

-Born December 16 1944.
+Born December 16, 1944.
 Robert attended Our Lady of Assumption School, La Sierra High School, and American River College.
-He worked at Carmichael Park as a life guard and taught swimming lessons.
-February 9, 1968 Army 1 Lt Robert Scott Byrnes lost his life in Vietnam.
+He worked at Carmichael Park as a lifeguard and taught swimming lessons.
+February 9, 1968, Army 1 Lt Robert Scott Byrnes lost his life in Vietnam.
 Forever remembered by his family, friends, and this community.

 CHP Officer Ronald Eugene Davis